Madmaxbeyond/coffee-diary/README.md

 - Add login via email
 - Add a featured recipe section so a new recipe will be featured in the app daily
 - Add elements to encourage user interaction
-- Add My Recipes page for Users to see their own recipes to keep private